Showing 13–24 of 25 results

 $15.00

 Smooth blue aster gets its name from its smooth leaves.
 Many other asters (and many other prairie plants in general!) have leaves that are rough to the touch.
-Smooth blue aster is a lovely late bloomer that is right as home complimenting the golden colors of the goldenrods that bloom at the same time.
-Many…
+For example, a very close visual cousin of smooth blue aster is sky blue aster, but a dead giveaway is feeling the leaves.
+Sky blue aster will…

 $15.00